bugdude01/binksearch/ReadMe.md

 ## Issues encountered

-The main issue I encountered was gettin JavaScript to work.
-Having set up a custom search with Google prioritising Images over pages, restricting this to five results and embedding the call to the function into the buton, I am still unable to get this to work!
+The main issue I encountered was getting JavaScript to work.
+Having set up a custom search with Google prioritising Images over pages, restricting this to five results and embedding the call to the function into the button, I am still unable to get this to work!
 Currently tearing my hair at at the moment, but I WILL get there . . . .

 If you get stuck at all, or want to discuss anything to do with thos code, I would love to hear from you so please do get in touch